John Frusciante’s Fender Fretless Stratocaster (BSSM)

 Guitar Player, October 1991

-The guitar was finished in sunburst and featured a rosewood neck.
-John referred to it as a ’57 Stratocaster in an interview, but that’s most likely not the case since it doesn’t have a maple fretboard (all Strats prior to May 1959 had one).
-It was either an original 60s Strat or a reissue model.
+The guitar had a sunburst finish and a rosewood neck.
+John referred to it as a ’57 Stratocaster in an interview, but that’s unlikely since it didn’t have a maple fretboard (all Strats made before May 1959 featured maple).
+It was more likely an original 1960s Strat or a reissue model.

 I also have a ’57 Strat, which someone had screwed up by putting on those big stupid frets that everyone uses these days.
 I vomited and told them to make it fretless.
 That’s what I used for the “Mellowship Slinky” solo.